Efficient Policy Evaluation with Offline Data Informed Behavior Policy Design: Variance Reduction in Reinforcement Learning

 \section{Variance Reduction in Reinforcement Learning}

-We now apply the techniques in Section~\ref{sec:var-stats} in the reinforcement learning setting.
+We now apply the techniques in Section~\ref{sec:var-stats} in RL.
 In particular, we seek to reduce the variance $\V\left(\pdisg(\tau^{\mu_{0:T-1}}_{0:T-1})\right)$ by designing a proper behavior policy $\mu$.
 Of course, we need to ensure that the PDIS estimator with this behavior policy is unbiased.
 In other words, ideally we should search over

-As discussed in Section~\ref{sec:var-stats}, this might be too ambitious without domain-specific knowledge.
+As discussed in Section~\ref{sec:var-stats}, this is too ambitious without domain-specific knowledge.
 Instead, we can search over all policies that cover $\pi$, i.e.,

-Set $\Lambda_-$ contains all policies that satisfy the \emph{policy coverage} constraint in off-policy learning (\citealt{sutton2018reinforcement}).
-We relax the policy coverage constraint while maintaining unbiasedness.
-Define
+The set $\Lambda_-$ contains all policies that satisfy the policy coverage constraint in off-policy learning (\citealt{sutton2018reinforcement}).
+Similar to~\eqref{eq stats search space}, we can also enlarge $\Lambda_-$ to